joeltmiller/lambda-randomizer/README.md

-# theta-randomizer
+# lambda-randomizer

-Sorts students in the Theta cohort into random groups.
+Sorts students in the Lambda cohort into random groups.
 The group size can be selected and changed.